 Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

-If you see the message "your address has been flagged as high risk by a third-party screening tool," the most useful first step is not panic and not a withdrawal attempt.
-The useful first step is to record exactly what the frontend is telling you and separate confirmed facts from assumptions.
+If you see the message "your address has been flagged as high risk by a third-party screening tool," do not start by guessing whether funds are gone or trying random withdrawal paths.
+Start by recording exactly what the frontend says.

 Exact Warning Text